 A natural disaster, such as a hurricane or earthquake, or a man-made emergency, such as a train derailment or a terrorist attack, can involve hundreds or even thousands of victims.
 During an emergency in their communities, disaster medical specialists are medical leaders.
 Disaster medical specialists work to minimize casualties by reaching the site as quickly as possible, evaluating and stabilizing the victims and evacuating them to health care facilities.
 They are trained to provide care at the scene and to manage teams of health care professionals, first responders and volunteers.

 Providers who specialize in disaster medicine also help hospitals and government agencies design effective disaster response and recovery plans.
 Any provider can train to become a disaster medical specialist.
 In fact, this is valuable since providers from all disciplines may be called on when a disaster strikes.
 When not on the scene of a disaster, they work in in their regular specialty.

 Disaster medicine is, by definition, a high-stress specialty.
 You never know when you will be sent to a scene or what to expect when you get there or the scene may be unfolding around you.

 Disaster medicine isn’t clean and antiseptic.
 The pressure is intense.
 You have to be comfortable getting your hands dirty and making life-or-death decisions on the spot.

 If the recovery work lasts several days, you may have to work long hours, catching sleep when you can on a cot or even the ground.

-When disaster strikes, most people feel helpless and wish they could “do something.”
-Disaster medical specialists are the ones who save lives when the unthinkable happens.
+When disaster strikes, most people feel helpless and wish they could do something.
+Disaster medical specialists are trained to do something by saving lives and aiding the wounded when the unthinkable happens.

 Part 2: How to Attend College Without Going into Too Much Debt